 Ungroomed/packed multi-use trails offer a serene and isolated experience.
 The 1.5 miles of trails vary from flat to rolling prairie to hilly woods challenging all outdoor enthusiasts.
 Restrooms are at the trailhead and at the outermost area of the perimeter loop.

-50 Years of Prairie Restoration
+Over 50 Years of Prairie Restoration

-In 2019, Three Rivers Park District celebrates 50 years of prairie restoration, and it all started with Crow-Hassan Park Reserve.
+In 2019, Three Rivers Park District celebrated 50 years of prairie restoration, and it all started with Crow-Hassan Park Reserve.
 What began in the fall of 1969 as less than 20 acres of grasses has turned into an important ecosystem that supports a large diversity of animals, insects, and plants.

 Today, with almost 100 wildflowers, Crow-Hassan contains one of the most diverse restored prairies in the state.
 Uncommon plants such as puccoon, pasque flower and prairie violet grow successfully in Crow-Hassan, while attempts at other locations have not been successful.

 These lands aren’t just a refuge for plants.
 Bullsnakes, plains hog-nosed snakes, and more recently regal fritillary butterflies have been successfully reintroduced in the park.
 All the birds you would expect in a prairie can be found, including sandhill cranes and the endangered Henslow’s sparrow.
 Other threatened and endangered species found in the park include the rusty patched bumblebee and Blanding’s turtle.

 Explore this wonderful resource on your own, at a special program this summer or by volunteering for a prairie seed collection to support restoration efforts in other parks.
 Learn more about prairie restoration in Three Rivers.